TriangleTech/MapleSyrup/README.md

 - Restore Nuget Packages
 - Build

-### Using Networking
+### Using Networking (Updated 7.25.24)
 While I won't provide the server source I am using, can't give everything out.
 I will say that it fairly simple and straightforward to grab a server source, of any kind, and modify it like I state below.
 This client is create for fun and entertainment purposes, the server side is a plus, not a requirement.
+Eventually I do plan on releasing a dummy server, for those who want to play "single player" this dummy sever will just read and slap back data, no database required, only a simple loopback of the 127 kind.

+On that note, the next update will break compactibility with regular servers, it has to do with how the header data for packets is read.
+I changed it so it's a short being read and the opcode being included in the header.
+So basically two shorts being sent first, I will add forward compatbility later on.
+This update will be pushed closer to the end of July, beginning of August.

-SO, with that rant out of the way.
+So, with that out of the way.
 There are two ways to use the networking in this client:
 - Either implement the MS cryptography system, I refuse.
 - Remove all AES & MapleCustomEncryption out of a server and have it read the header and data.
+- Change it so that the header contains a short packet length and a short opcode.

 It's pretty obvious what I did, anyone with a junior-level of programming knowledge can get this done in about 5 minutes, so it's nothing difficult.